BenoitAdam/nullDC4Wii/README.md

 - Splitting gxRend.cpp in multiple files ? (beware this is more tricky than it look)
 - Fix alpha/transparent stuff (may be costly in term of performances)
 - Table convertion between SH4 Opcodes of SH4 and the WiiPPC ?
-- Use LLVM to port code for PowerPC ?
+- Use LLVM to port code for PowerPC ? (skmp says its not a good idea in this case)
 - Full Dynarec implementation (AI seems to know about this)
-- Sound implementation step 1 : NullAICA
-- Sound implementation step 2 : AICA ARM7
 - WinCE Games support https://github.com/BenoitAdam94/nullDC4Wii/issues/37